osTicket/docs/Admin/Settings/Tickets.rst

 **Included in the configurations box:**

-  **Enabling of Attachments:** This is a global setting pertaining to new tickets created on the client portal or emailed into the help desk.
+  **Enabling of all Attachments:** This is a global setting pertaining to new tickets created on the client portal or emailed into the help desk.
 If disabled, tickets will be created, but no attachments will be included if sent via email.
 If the ticket is created on the client portal and attachments are disabled, there will be no attachment field within the Ticket Details unless a custom field is added to the ticket (either on the Ticket Details built in form or a custom form associated with a help topic) to accept attachments.

   **Maximum File Size:** This is the size per attachment that is acceptable when tickets are created or responses are posted.
 If an attachment exceeds this limit, an internal note will be posted letting the agent know an attachment was not accepted.